focusedaf/Moodify/README.md

 # **Moodify: AI-Powered Emotion Recognition and Response**

 Moodify is an AI-powered platform that recognizes emotions from video or text input and generates personalized responses based on the detected emotion.
-Moodify provides two interfaces: one with a **UI (Web Interface)** for webcam and real-time video interaction and one with a **Command-Line Interface (CLI)** for text-based analysis and emotion recognition.
+Moodify provides two interfaces: one with a **UI (Web Interface)** for webcam and real-time video interaction, and one with a **Command-Line Interface (CLI)** for text-based analysis and emotion recognition.

 ## **Table of Contents**
 1. [Overview](#overview)